 One of the most visited museums in Paris, the Musée d’Orsay houses the biggest collection of Impressionist and post-Impressionist pieces in the World, and among them are some very important masterpieces.

-Located on the left bank of the Seine river in the building that belonged to the Gare d’Orsay, a railway built in 1900, something noticeable once you get to the interior hall and see the huge station clock hanging.
+Located on the left bank of the Seine river in the building that belonged to the Gare d’Orsay, a railway built-in 1900, something noticeable once you get to the interior hall and see the station clock hanging.

-The collection of Musee d’Orsay counts with paintings, sculptures, furniture, and photography of mainly French artists from 1848 to 1914 and in this post, we will see the best artworks to see in the Musee d’Orsay.
+The collection of Musee d’Orsay counts paintings, sculptures, furniture, and photography of mainly French artists from 1848 to 1914 and in this post, we will see the best painting to see in the Musee d’Orsay.

 One of my favorite paintings.
-It was painted by Renoir in 1876.
+Renoir painted it in 1876.

-Moulin de la Galette in Montmartre was a popular place during the 19th century especially among the working class, that used to go there during Sundays to meet, dance, have a drink, and enjoy their free time.
+Moulin de la Galette in Montmartre was a popular place during the 19th century, especially among the working class, that used to go there on Sundays to meet, dance, have a drink, and enjoy their free time.

 This is exactly what this image depicts.
 A snapshot of people ice skating and enjoying themselves during their day off on a Sunday afternoon.